Recycled paper/card bales

 The Pena Group collects and sorts the following :

 - Corrugated card, excluding paperboard, paper or roll tubes, bulk or baled.
 Dry card.
 Spent paper and card packaging comprising less than 75% corrugated card.

 - The remainder is comprised of non-water-strength flat card and packaging papers, excluding roll tubes, bulk or baled

-In order to limit the use of natural resources, the Pena Group promotes recycling, and can supply trade professionals in this sector with bales of sorted paper and card.
-This ready-to-use resource can be recycled again to create further paper and card.
+In order to limit the use of natural resources, the Pena Group promotes recycling, and can supply trade professionals in this sector.
+This ready-to-use resource can be recycled again to create further papers and cards.